Bidding At Auction

 Buyer's agents are licensed to bid at auctions on your behalf, negotiate with real estate agents, or can guide you through the process.
 Consider getting a step up over the other buyers by employing a seasoned professional, after all they do this every day.
 Removing the emotion out of the process can help you know when to hold, and know when to fold!

 1. Be Prepared

 One of the biggest mistakes an inexperienced buyer can make is bidding at the wrong time, or at the wrong price increment.
-A strong tactic which professionals employ is the timing of bids. required between bids (how quickly/slow you place your bid after the previous bid), how to bid when the auction is slowing, and your exit strategy.
+A strong tactic which professionals employ is the timing of bids (how quickly/slowly you place your bid after the previous bid), how to bid when the auction is slowing, and your exit strategy.
 Professionals employ these tactics to get a step up above the other buyers.